xma711/notebook/software_engineering/docker/README.md

 Need to add the cgroup file system to the container using "–v /sys/fs/cgroup:/sys/fs/cgroup:ro"
 need to remove unit file links from the /lib/systemd/system/*wants/ and  /etc/systemd/system/*wants/ directories

-a dockerfile sth like the follows will enable systemd:
+a dockerfile something like the follows will enable systemd:
 ```
 FROM armv7/armhf-archlinux